JCNTH/trackingdemo/backend/CAPABILITIES.md

 ✅ Basic form recommendations
 ```

-The scoring is rule-based (not ML), so it's transparent but limited.
-A good bar path has verticality > 0.7, and good symmetry means elbow asymmetry < 10°.
+Scoring is rule-based (not ML), making it transparent but limited.
+Good bar path has verticality > 0.7.
+Good symmetry means elbow asymmetry < 10°.

 ---